Charged with Petit Larceny?

 There are six different degrees of larceny (theft) under the New York State Penal Law, and Petit Larceny (shoplifting) is the lowest level offense.
 Nevertheless, Petit Larceny is still a Class A Misdemeanor punishable by up to a year in jail, so it needs to be treated seriously.

-Attorney P. Adam Militello, Esq. regularly represents people charged with petit larceny in Rochester, Geneseo, Victor.
+Attorney P. Adam Militello, Esq. regularly represents people charged with petit larceny in Rochester, Geneseo, Brockport, and Victor, and all the other local courts here in the Finger Lakes.
 I can help you whether you were accused of shoplifting at Eastview Mall, Marketplace Mall, Greece Ridge Mall, Walmart, Wegmans, Kohl’s, or any other store in the area.

 Can I be put in jail for Petit Larceny?